elsiklab/multivariantviewer/README.md

 ### Grid and matrix options

 * `sublabels` - An array of structures like {"name": "sample1", "color": "red", "description": "Optional description or sample displayed on mouseover", "population": "CEU"}
+* `sublabelsCsv` - A CSV file containing columns name,color,population (put a header for the column names in the CSV).
+Then set "sublabelsCsv": "sublabels.csv" for example
 * `sortByPopulation` - Sorts samples by population specified in sublabels.
 Also available from track menu
 * `sortBySublabels` - Sorts samples by the order of the sublabels in the config